zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-adapter-for-sharepoint.md

 <properties
-   pageTitle="SharePoint용 StorSimple 어댑터 | Microsoft Azure"
-   description="SharePoint 서버 팜에서 SharePoint용 StorSimple 어댑터를 설치 및 구성하거나 제거하는 방법을 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Adapter for SharePoint | Microsoft Azure" description="Describes how to install and configure or remove the StorSimple Adapter for SharePoint in a SharePoint server farm." services="storsimple" documentationCenter="NA" authors="SharS"